Bad Credit Mortgages in Scotland

 Whether the issue was a one-off event

-If you’re a repeat offender, you’ll probably find it harder to get your loan accepted.
+If you’re a repeat offender, you’ll probably find it harder to accept your loan.

 The size of your deposit

-The bigger the deposit the better as lenders will deem you less risky.
+The bigger the deposit, the better, as lenders deem you less risky.
 Applicants with poor credit typically need a deposit of at least 15%.
-If the credit issue is more serious, however, for example, you’ve entered into an IVA or sequestration, you may be required to put down as much as 40%.
+If the credit issue is more serious, for example, if you’ve entered into an IVA or sequestration, you may be required to put down as much as 40%.

 What you earn now